The Old Women s Curses. Chapter 12

 “I paid him, hung on for a little while, then went out to the garden - no one.
 I went out into the street – nobody there.
 I waited, and waited, and waited – no tractor, nobody.
 Oh, that swindler, oh, that bastard!
 Just for the record, heaven will punish him one day for his tricks.
 Oh, he'll be punished!”

-"My husband went to buy some furniture to the district center," the third woman began.
-He met Cardan there and told him about his plans because of his naivety.
+"My husband went to the district center to buy some furniture," the third woman began.
+He met Cardan there and told him about his plans because of his stupidity.
 Later Cardan came running to my house and said, "Has your husband returned from the district center?"

 “I helped him to load the furniture.
 He said that if I came back late, my wife would pay you for it.
 So give me a bottle of vodka."

 "He sold me salt instead of sugar," the fourth woman added.
-Suddenly, the women's curses started pouring on Cardan`s head like a torrential shower.
+Suddenly, the women's curses started pouring like a tropical shower.

 Cardan's reputation got a serious beating, he had to rehabilitate it somehow.
-He realized that he needed to take it down a couple of notches and to actually fulfill a few of his promises and to weather the storm.
+He realized that he needed to take it down a couple of notches and to actually keep a few of his promises, so that he could weather the storm.
 You cannot eat your cake and have it.
 He was going to regain the trust of some simpleton and when he lost his vigilance, Cardan would make a move by a chess horse.
 He always played for keeps and that required patience and perseverance.

-The prankster knew that there was no need to hurry things up, and as a cat, patiently awaiting an appearance of a mouse from the hole that forgot about vigilance, so he expected a favorable moment for the realization of his intention.
+The prankster knew that there was no need to hurry things up, and as a cat stalking a mouse, awaits patiently at the hole until it loses its vigilance, so he expected a favorable moment for the realization of his intention.
 The great deceiver of old women, in his turn, like a sparrow, eating food put out to chickens, outstayed his welcome.
 One day he lingered at Victoria`s table longer than usual.

-Magical effect of alcohol and a pleasant conversation brought off guard.
-The host filled and filled his glass with alcohol and the guest drank and drank.
+Magical effect of alcohol and a pleasant conversation brought him off guard.
+The host refilled and refilled his glass with alcohol and the guest drank and drank.
 The party was getting into full swing.
 The prankster realized that it was time to make a move.
-He intentionally touched the mug of water standing on the table, which fell into Cardan`s lap and moistened his trousers in an intimate place.
+He intentionally touched the mug of water standing on the table, which fell into Cardan`s lap and splashed over his trousers in an intimate place.
 "Oh, you're soaked wet.
 I'll lend you some dry clothes.
 You can get changed in the adjacent room.
 Otherwise, people might say that you wetted yourself like a baby," Victoria offered his help benevolently.
-Cardan went to change his trousers to another room.
-Taking advantage of Cardan's absence from the table he emptied a flask of castor oil into the salad.
-He could not forgive Cardan a hoax that he played on him back in the day.
+Cardan went into the adjacent room to get changed.
+Taking advantage of Cardan's absence from the table, he emptied a flask of castor oil into the salad.
+He could not forgive Cardan a trick that he played on him back in the day.
 One day Cardan traded him an ax for vodka and managed to leave Victoria's home with the vodka and the ax.
-After that he had been plotting for revenge on Cardan for years.
+After that he had been plotting revenge on Cardan for years.
 Their friendly party dragged on for three days because Cardan could not stay away from the toilet for more than a few minutes.
 He had a terrible diarrhea.

 Cardan's wife rushed to look for her husband all over the village.
 "He is nowhere to be found.
 Where has he got to?
-A couple of times he spent a night somewhere else but not three days in a row," she lamented.
+A couple of times he spent a night elsewhere but not three days in a row," she lamented.
 She walked around the whole village but her husband seemed to disappear into thin air.
 As it turned out, no one had seen him in the village for three days.
 Finally, she was suggested that she should check at Victoria`s.
 Rumor had it that he had been there recently.
-Cardan's wife came to his house.
-"If he is not here," she decided, "I'll call the police and inform them that he went missing."
+Cardan's wife came to check it out there.
+"If he is not here," decided she, "I'll call the police and inform them that he went missing."

-The door was locked and the curtains on the windows were drawn.
+The door was locked and the window curtains were drawn.
 She walked around the house, trying to find an opening between the curtains.
 In the end she got lucky.
-She found Cardan closed in the outside toilet.
+She found Cardan closed in the latrine.
 Her hands began to pound at the door.
 "Open the toilet!
 Open it, you bastard!
 Where have you been all this time?" she cried in frenzy but the door was not opened to her.

 "I have a horrible diarrhea.
 I can't walk.
 Can you ask someone to help me get home because I won't be able to do it on my own," he explained the situation to her; tears running down his eyes.

 Thus ended the party arranged by two lovers of a game of chance.
 Nobody knows what really happened there.
-Someone would blurt out some nonsense with his black tongue and rumors would spread all over the village, then it would turn out that it was just slander.
+It is a common thing here that someone might blurt out some nonsense with his black tongue and the rumors would spread all over the village, then it would turn out that it was just slander.
 Therefore, I don`t want to fantasize here and say that it was really so as well.
-But people in the village laughed and reiterated, "There's definitely God in heaven.
+But people in the village laughed long and said time and again, "There's definitely God in heaven.
 How deservedly he punished Cardan!
 This man could deceive almost anyone in the village, and who could imagine that he was himself tricked like a child.”

-Inadvertently, I have recalled the words from the Ukrainian cartoon There Lived the Dog, "And Cardan began living as before, even better; forgotten were all his past troubles - all forgotten."
+Inadvertently, I have recalled the words of the Ukrainian cartoon There Lived the Dog, "And Cardan began living as before, even better; forgotten were all his past troubles - all forgotten."

 While I was writing this book, I got lucky to bump into Cardan.
-One morning, when the sun just started to rise over the tops of the trees that were growing in the distance, he dropped by my place, tuning into the rustle of the awakening nature.
-“What a great piece of luck,” I thought.
-I couldn't have been happier to see him if he'd been Santa.
+One morning, when the sun was just starting to rise over the tops of the trees that grew in the distance, he dropped by my place, tuning into the noise of the awakening nature.
+“What a great piece of luck,” thought I. I couldn't have been happier to see him if he'd been Santa.

-“Do you need honey mushrooms?” he extended demonstratively a full bag in my direction.
-I accepted a weighty load.
+“Do you need honey mushrooms?” he extended a full bag in my direction.
+I accepted the weighty load.

 “Wow, such beautiful mushrooms!”
 I sniffed in the forest flavor of the honey mushrooms.
-“And how do you manage with things so early?”
+“Your agility never ceases to amaze me.
+How can you get up at the break of dawn and go about your things so early in the morning?”
 I expressed genuine interest.

 "An early bird catches the worm.
 You have to be always on the move.
 Cardan is spinning – the car is running.”

 “Yes, it is important to keep spinning,” I agreed.
-The deal was struck.
+The deal was struck and he left.

 Once more he swings by half an hour later.